Skip to Main Content

 Overview

-As a co-founder and co-lead of the firm’s Psychedelic and Emerging Therapies practice group, Kimberly is particularly inspired and motivated by the potential use of psychedelic therapeutics to treat debilitating mental health conditions such as PTSD.
-She offers experienced guidance through the web of legal complexities at the state and federal levels as these novel therapies proceed through the clinical trial process.
+As the co-founder and co-lead of the firm’s Psychedelic and Emerging Therapies practice group, Kimberly is particularly inspired by the potential of psychedelic therapeutics to address mental health conditions like PTSD.
+She skillfully navigates the legal intricacies surrounding these therapies, providing guidance through the clinical trial process at both state and federal levels.

-Knowledgeable and energetic, Kimberly is known for identifying key strategies in challenging cases, then easily communicating those ideas to clients and legal teams in order to move forward with the best solutions.
+Knowledgeable and energetic, Kimberly is known for identifying key strategies in challenging cases, then easily communicating those ideas to clients and legal teams in order to proceed with the best solutions.

 "Kimberly has represented our company for a number of years, streamlining defense.
 After taking the matter over from another law firm, she kept us up to date on what was going on and kept costs contained.
 Kimberly is the best attorney that I have worked with."